kohashiwakaba/Pudding-Wakaba/README.md

 An anime mod that contains characters from the creator's favorite.
 **Pudding & Wakaba contains:**
 - A new Curse!(Must be enabled manually)
-- 8 New Characters(Wakaba, Shiori, Tsukasa, and Richér, with both tainted forms)
+- 9 New Characters(Wakaba, Shiori, Tsukasa, and Richér, with both tainted forms, Rira)
 - 80+ new Items
 - 20+ new Trinkets
 - 20+ new Card/Runes